 Easy-riding and very quiet.
 Unlike most winter tires, which tend to make handling feel sluggish and are noisier than all-weather tires, the Michelin X-Ice Xi3's handle admirably, reviewers say.
 In two professional tests, the Michelin surpasses all competitors when it comes to handling and comfort.
 Owners and pros alike say the tires are very quiet.
 "There's almost no tire noise at all," one owner writes.
 "These must be the quietest tires I ever owned (including all-season)."

-Michelin backs the Xi3 (like the Xi2) with a 40,000-mile treadwear warranty -- a rarity among snow tires, which usually carry no tread warranty at all.
+X-Ice tires are very durable.
+The Michelin X-Ice Xi3 earns the highest durability rating -- Superior -- from owners at TireRack.com.
+Michelin backs the Xi3 with a 40,000-mile treadwear warranty -- a rarity among snow tires, which usually carry no tread warranty at all.
 However, you can't collect until you've worn the tire nearly bald (2/32 inch).
 That's dangerous, experts at TireRack.com say.
-They recommend removing winter tires when they have 5/32 inch of tread left.
+They recommend replacing winter tires when they have 5/32 inch of tread left.

 Experts here test 16 winter tires for passenger cars, including the Michelin X-Ice Xi3.
 They judge each tire's snow traction; braking on icy, dry and wet roads; handling; hydroplaning; ride comfort; noise and more.
 Editors rank the tires from best to worst in a handy chart.

 Review: Michelin X-Ice Xi3, Editors of ConsumerReports.org, Not Dated